hmhamza/9-sorting-algorithms/README.md

 8. Radix Sort
 9. Shell Sort

+### Comparison
 Besides just running the sorting algorithms, the program also performs comparison of two algorithms.
-The algorithm takes the following options a sinput:
+The algorithm takes the following parameters as input from the user:

-1. Select two algorithms for comparison
+1. Two algorithms for comparison
 2. Total data size
 3. Data range
    - Starting value